Menu

 5. Poor Gut Health

-With leaky gut, the intestinal barrier of the gut becomes permeable, allowing food particles to slip through and circulate round the rest of the body.
+With increased permeability, the intestinal barrier of the gut becomes more permeable, allowing food particles to slip through and circulate round the rest of the body.
 This can lead to your microglia, who work to defend your central nervous system, going in to high alert – leading to inflammation in the brain.

 Addressing any gut issues is crucial for overall good health, and the first step many thyroid patients make to improve this is by removing offending foods from their diet, such as gluten and dairy, which alone can improve brain fog a lot.